tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Multi-Level Dropdown Menu

-Discover how to create a multi-level dropdown menu using HTML and CSS.
+Create a multi-level dropdown menu using HTML and CSS.
 This snippet sets up nested lists to create a dropdown with submenus.

 ```html
 <!DOCTYPE html>